marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.3.0 =
+*Release Data - 12th July, 2016*

+* Added an option to define the maximum number of concurrent connections.
+* Better handling of requests to servers that do not response to HEAD requests correctly.
+This prevents some false positives.
+* Bugfixes
+	* Implemented Cache-Control for AJAX requests.
+	* Fixed the PHP short tag issue.

 = 1.2.1 =
 *Release Date - 1st February, 2016*